-Pupils learning design and technology are often expected to read texts as part of research tasks.
+Pupils learning art are often expected to read texts as part of research tasks.
 Reading for information requires the reader to be able to focus on the specific information they need to complete the task they have been set.
-Many pupils learning EAL are likely to need continuing support to access meaning and use the information in the texts provided in design and technology lessons.
+Many pupils learning EAL are likely to need continuing support to access meaning and use the information in the texts provided in art lessons.
 The Literacy across the curriculum folder has two useful modules on reading that provide further guidance: module 5, 'Active reading strategies', and module 6, 'Reading for information'.